 Study Area

 The study was conducted in villages located around Loktak Lake, Manipur during 2024–2025.
 A total of 100 respondents were interviewed using a questionnaire-based survey to document the local knowledge, traditional uses, abundance, threats, and conservation needs of P. manipurensis.
-These include known fish breeding grounds such as shallow and vegetated zones along the lake periphery, and open-water fishing zones where the species has been historically caught.
-Survey locations were selected based on the presence of fishing communities familiar with P. manipurensis.
-Respondents for this studies were mainly from fishing and farming households having experience in fish harvesting, processing, and traditional knowledge related to endemic fish species of the Loktak lake.
+The survey locations were selected around These include known fish breeding grounds such as shallow and vegetated zones along the lake periphery, and open-water fishing zones where the species has been historically caught Survey locations were selected based on the presence of fishing communities familiar with P. manipurensis.
+Respondents for the study this studies were mainly from fishing and farming households having experience in fish harvesting, processing, and traditional knowledge related to endemic fish species of the Loktak lake.

 Survey Design and Data Collection

-Field surveys using a semi-structured questionnaire were conducted to collect data that documented local knowledge about how P. manipurensis is used for food, medicine, culture, and ceremony, as well as to obtain information about local perceptions of how commonly P. manipurensis occurs in the community, why its population numbers have declined, and the conservation needs of this species (Figure 1).
+A field survey was conducted using a semi-structured questionnaire were conducted to collect data on that documented local knowledge of respondents on use of about how P. manipurensis is used for food, medicine, culture, and ceremony, as well as to obtain information about local present availability in the Loktak lake and perceptions of how commonly P. manipurensis occurs in the community, why its population numbers have declined, and the conservation needs of the this species (Figure 1).

-Fishers, fish vendors, women who prepare and process fish; farmers, and older members of the community who have traditional ecological and medicinal knowledge were interviewed through purposive sampling, to ensure to include individuals who are familiar with P. manipurensis.
+Fishers, fish vendors, women who prepare and process fish; farmers, and older members of the community who have traditional ecological and medicinal knowledge were interviewed through purposive sampling, to ensure to including individuals who are familiar with P. manipurensis.
 Demographic information about respondents including: age, gender, and occupation; historical and current distribution of P. manipurensis; methods of preparing and preserving food; how to prepare and use P. manipurensis for medicinal purposes; cultural and ceremonial importance of this species; and community solutions for the conservation of P. manipurensis were included on the semi-structured questionnaire.
-In order to represent younger people, economically active adults, and older community members with long-standing traditional ecological knowledge, the respondents were divided into three age categories (<20 years, 20–70 years, and >70 years).
+In order to represent younger people, economically active adults, and older community members with long-standing traditional ecological knowledge, The respondents were divided into three age categories (<20 years, 20–70 years, and >70 years) in order to represent younger people, economically active adults, and older community members with long-standing traditional ecological knowledge.
 The interviews were conducted in the local language and were transcribed during face to face interviews (Figure 1).

 Data obtained from the survey were compiled and analysed using descriptive statistics.
 Frequencies and percentages were calculated for each response to summarise demographic characteristics, usage patterns, traditional uses, cultural significance, and perceived reason for the decline, and conservation preferences.
 All interview participants provided informed consent prior to their interview, and were informed of the study's purpose and the voluntary nature of their participation.
 The data collected during the survey was used solely for research purposes.